system-pclub/GFuzz/README.md

 ### 3.1.
 Kubernetes

-Users can execute the following command to apply GFuzz to fuzz an application (e.g., Kubernetes) of a particular version (e.g., 97d40890d00acf721ecabb8c9a6fec3b3234b74b):
+Users can execute the following command to apply GFuzz to fuzz Kubernetes at a particular version
+(e.g., 97d40890d00acf721ecabb8c9a6fec3b3234b74b):

 ``` bash